 - Learn additional tips for operating a room air conditioner efficiently.

-- Vacuum registers regularly to remove any dust buildup.
+- Vacuum your air intake vents regularly to remove any dust buildup.
 Ensure that furniture and other objects are not blocking the airflow through your registers.

-- Take advantage of daylight instead of artificial lighting, but avoid direct sunlight.
+- If convenient, take advantage of daylight instead of artificial lighting, but avoid direct sunlight.

 - Learn more about strategies for efficient daylighting.

-- Wash only full loads of dishes and clothes.
-Consider air drying both dishes and clothing.
+- Wash full loads of dishes and clothes for better efficiency.